Opulent, fine dining with strong Scottish focus in the landmark Balmoral Hotel.

 Set beneath a magnificent clock tower, The Balmoral Hotel is an elegantly cosmopolitan five-star hotel in the heart of Edinburgh's bustling Princes Street.
 Number One restaurant offers a refined dining experience, with a Michelin-starred menu that emphasises local produce in a creative display of Scottish cooking.
 Plush curved booths and well-spaced tables offer discretion and intimacy in understated and upmarket surroundings.

 - No. overnight rooms: 188

-- Provides: Gluten-free options, Children's high chairs, Wheelchair access, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's high chairs, Wheelchair access, Free wi-fi

 - Capacity: 60

 - Largest group: 70